moredip/essence-framework/README.md

   - [ ] support for _static dir with arbitrary contents
   - [ ] send the correct content-type response header in all cases
 - [ ] next style paths (/foo/[bar].js rather than /foo/:bar.js)
+  - this could be tricky because we're leaning directly on Express's routing system
 - [ ] clear helpful feedback if a server file exports something that won't be used
-  - e.g. a function called 'POST' rather than POST
+  - e.g. a function called 'POST' rather than post
 - [ ] automatically open browser when server starts
 - [ ] auto-reload when server files change
 - [ ] support for streaming